ndabAP/vue-sails-example/README.md

 ## Starter template

-If you want to start from scratch without any content take a look at the [starter template](https://github.com/steventhanna/vue-sails-template) made by [steventhanna](https://github.com/steventhanna).
+If you want to start from scratch without any content take a look at the [starter template](https://github.com/steventhanna/vue-sails-template) made by [Steven Hanna](https://github.com/steventhanna).
 It uses the same setup as this example.

 ## Code style